lluisemper/headlines-graphql/README.md

  ### Getting started and running it in your local machine

  npm install & npm install in the client folder, npm start.
-Everytime that you do node run store-headlines.js it will scrap de headlines of Spanish, Brittish and Dutch newspapers.
+Everytime that you do node run store-headlines.js it will scrap the headlines of Spanish, Brittish and Dutch newspapers.

 ### Usage